 - 1. In addition to the weeks outlined for research/clinical investigation and manuscript preparation the candidate must publish at least one manuscript in the field of sports medicine and rehabilitation to be accepted for the credentialing exam of ACVSMR.
 The following criteria must be fulfilled: - a.
 The research must be the result of the resident's work. - b.
+The research must be within the species of specialty or, with prior approval from the Credentialing and Residency Committee, may be directly related to the species of specialty. - c.
 The manuscript must have resulted from the resident's research or clinical investigation.
-The resident must be the sole author or sole first author of the manuscript; co- first authorship is not permitted. - c.
+The resident must be the sole author or sole first author of the manuscript; co- first authorship is not permitted. - d.
 The manuscript must follow a scientific approach and include: a clearly stated hypothesis or objective, a description of materials and methods, an appropriate statistical analysis, a report of the results, and a discussion.
-Communications, case reports, review papers, book chapters etc. are not acceptable.

-- d.
-The manuscript must be written in English. - e.
+Communications, case reports, review papers, book chapters etc. are not acceptable. - e.
+The manuscript must be written in English. - f.
 The date of publication cannot be more than five years old by the deadline for credentials submission.
-Letter of acceptance can be used to proof publication. - 2.
-Approved Journal Requirements - a.
+Letter of acceptance can be used to proof publication.

+2. Approved Journal Requirements

+- a.
 The Journal must be peer reviewed - b.
 The journal must be listed on MEDLINE/PubMed or CAB Abstracts - c.
 The journal must be either on the approved journal list (see Appendix 1) or if the candidate wishes to submit to a journal not on the list, that journal needs to be approved by the residency committee. - d.
-These criteria have to be fulfilled at the time of manuscript submission and documentation must be included with the candidate's credentials packet showing that the criteria was met at the time of manuscript submission. - 3.
+These criteria have to be fulfilled at the time of manuscript submission and documentation must be included with the candidate's credentials packet showing that the criteria were met at the time of manuscript submission. - 3.
 A manuscript is considered accepted when the author receives a letter of unconditional acceptance from the journal editor.
-A copy of the accepted version of the manuscript (including the title page with author information and all images, tables and figures) or, if in print, a copy of the published manuscript showing the date of publication must be included in the credentials submission.
+A copy of the accepted version of the manuscript (including the title page with author information and all images, tables, and figures) or, if in print, a copy of the published manuscript showing the date of publication must be included in the credentials submission.
 An e-mailed letter of acceptance from the editor of any journal can be submitted in lieu of a hard copy letter from the journal, provided that the following conditions are met: - a.
 The e-mail must contain the date of acceptance within the body of the message (not simply within the header). - b.
 The e-mail must indicate the name of the manuscript. - c.
 The e-mail must show all routing information within the message header.